JacopoPan/a-minimalist-guide/Part3-Using-AirSim.md

 ```

-any of these 3 example (ignore the build steps)
+any of these 3 example (but ignore the build steps)

 https://github.com/microsoft/AirSim/blob/master/docs/airsim_tutorial_pkgs.md

 how to use
 https://microsoft.github.io/AirSim/airsim_ros_pkgs/

+add creating and compiling a new ros example